jaantollander/masters-thesis/content/20_background.md

 ## Linux operating system
 An *operating system (OS)* is software that manages computer resources and provides common services for application programs via an *application programming interface (API)*.
-At the time of writing, all high-performance computer clusters use the *Linux operating system* [@osfam].
+At the time of writing, practically all high-performance computer clusters use the *Linux operating system* [@osfam].
 The *Linux kernel* [@linuxkernel] is the core of the Linux operating system and is written in the *C programming language*.
 It derives from the original *UNIX operating system* and closely follows the *POSIX standard*.
 For a comprehensive overview of the features of the Linux kernel, we recommend and refer to *The Linux Programming Interface* book by Michael Kerrisk [@tlpi].